List of Monsters, Inc. characters: Jaws Theta Chi students

-Jaws Theta Chi (JΘΧ, suggestive of "jocks") is one of the six fraternities at Monsters University.
+Jaws Theta Chi (JΘΧ) is one of the six fraternities at Monsters University.
 The students here are big on brawn and small on brainpower.
 In the Scare Games, Jaws Theta Chi was disqualified for using a protective gel that would prevent them from painful swelling upon coming in contact with the "child's toys" (glowing sea urchins) during the "Toxicity Challenge" event.
 Besides George Sanderson, among the members of Jaws Theta Chi are: